bendozy/autocomplete-test/README.md

 # Deel Autocomplete Component

-This is a simple autocomplete component that enables one search for Github usernames
+This serves as a simple autocomplete component facilitating the search for Github usernames.

+### Side Note:

+When searching for users on Github, the search function doesn't exclusively search by username.
+As a result, some entries in the dropdown may not correspond precisely to the entered key.
+In such cases, the matching phrase could be the email or other identifying details, and the search text may not be highlighted.

 ##Setup + Installation
 Configure the environment variables and add a base URL